jtail/conventions/java/naming.md

 misleading, as not every conversion involves parsing.
 It is not recommended to use it, unless you explicitly want to communicate that parsing is involved.

-#### Examples of noun-bases method names

-**noun in plural** - Method that returns Stream.
-Example: `java.nio.file.Files.lines()`.

-**noun in singular** Helper method that builds an instance based on arguments can be named with a noun, or same as class it builds with the first letter lowercased.
-This practice is often utilized in test code.
-Example:

-    static Address address(String line1, String line2, String city, String country) {
-        Address a = new Address();
-        // populate fields from arguments ...
-        return a;
-    }